 Thanks to a generous grant from the Arthur Vining Davis Foundations, the Ansari Institute for Global Engagement with Religion will host a series of workshops that will help change the conversation about religion by bringing journalists, scholars, and faith practitioners together to learn from each other and better communicate their perspectives.

 For me, as a Christian and soon-to-be seminarian, racism is not a political or social issue—it is a God issue.
 And anti-racism is a daily spiritual practice.
+The conversations I’m having with my Omani friends about countering racism as people of faith has not only deepened our mutual trust but expanded my understandings of Islam, Christianity, and God.

 This time last year, a mother of two young sons wrote to our campus newspaper urging young women to avoid wearing leggings during Basilica Mass because it was distracting for her sons and other young men.
 The opinion piece spread like wildfire and found its way into various prominent media outlets, such as the Boston Globe…

 Once I was displaced from my familiar American surroundings at the University of Notre Dame where Christianity is built into the very bricks of the school, I wrestled with these notions of religious freedom and tolerance throughout our time in Oman.
+The conversations I had with classmates have challenged me to rethink how many assumptions I carry about my own country, and to recognize what I take for granted in being part of the preferred religion of the United States.

 The second caliph of Islam, ‘Umar b. al-Khattab (r.
 634-644 CE), is reported to have said that even if a dog were to die on the banks of the Euphrates River, he would be held accountable.
 Other reports say he spoke of a camel or sheep, or perhaps the Nile instead of the Euphrates.
 These details don’t change the meaning.
 As the leader of the fledgling Muslim community, it was ‘Umar’s responsibility to provide for the sustenance and care for all beings, even the very least of them, to the farthest stretches of his authority.…